To Lead or to Follow? Adaptive Robot Task Planning in Human-Robot Collaboration: User Study: Setup Methodology

 \subsubsection{Phase 0}

-In this phase, after potential participants reacted to our flyer and contacted the experimenter, we emailed participants the consent form and a set of questions regarding their familiarity with and prior experience in robots and artificial intelligence.
+In this phase, after participants responded to our flyer, we emailed them a consent form and a questionnaire about their familiarity with and prior experience in robots and artificial intelligence.